Skip to main content

 -c "DELETE FROM raw_signals WHERE detected_at < NOW() - INTERVAL '30 days';"

 Log every deletion.
 Maintain a purge log that records what was deleted, when, and under which retention policy.
-This log itself should not contain personal data.
+This log itself shouldn’t contain personal data.
 Use record counts and data categories rather than listing individual records.

 Under Articles 15-20, individuals have the right to access, rectify, and port their personal data.
-If a prospect contacts you and asks “What data do you hold about me?”, you must be able to answer within 30 days.
+If a prospect contacts you asking “What data do you hold about me?”, you must be able to answer within 30 days.

 Build a DSAR lookup capability.
 Your system should be able to search across all data stores (signal database, CRM, enrichment cache, email tools) using an email address or name as the search key.
 This is harder than it sounds in a distributed pipeline.